benwould/rent-v-buy/README.md

 * [pandas] - To create DataFrames and create functions to manipulate the DataFrames into various outputs

-* [tkinter] - For greating the GUI input field and for displaying our outputs as graphs, dataframes, and
+* [tkinter] - For creating the GUI input field and for displaying our outputs as graphs, dataframes, and

+* [tkintermapview] - For creating a map view widget within tkinter

 * [numpy] - For creating mortgage calculations